 Redefining Your Professional Identity for the AI Era

 The deepest fix for AI imposter syndrome isn't about reassurance — it's about identity work.
-If your identity is built on "I am the person who produces X output," and AI can now produce similar output, your identity feels threatened.
+If your identity is built on "I am the person who produces X output," and AI can now produce similar output, your identity feels threatened — and that threat often radiates outward, creating conflict in your closest relationships.
 The solution isn't to pretend AI can't do it.
 It's to rebuild your identity on a foundation that AI genuinely can't replicate.

 From Output Identity to Impact Identity